 Check-in Dates & Locations

 Unless approved to arrive early, students who live in residence halls should plan to check in at their residence hall to pick up keys and complete relevant check-in paperwork.
 First-year students and new transfer students move in on Thursday, August 16, 2018.
 More information about new student move-in can be found here.
-Upper-class students may begin moving into their assignments on Sunday, August 20, 2017 from 1:00 p.m. - 7:00 p.m., or on Monday, August 21, 2017 or Tuesday, August 22, 2017 from 9:00 a.m. -7:00 p.m.
+Upper-class students may begin moving in on Sunday, August 19, 2018 from 8:00 a.m. - 7:00 p.m., or on Monday, August 20, 2018 and Tuesday, August 21, 2018 from 9:00 a.m. -7:00 p.m.
 Fall athletes and other students required to return to campus early for university sanctioned events will be permitted to return to campus early.
 All students who need to move into their assignment earlier than these dates must be approved by Residential Life.
 Early Arrival requests can be submitted via email at email@example.com.

 Residents will check in at their assigned residential space unless otherwise noted below.
 Residents who reside in campus houses should take note of the following check-in locations, which will be open for check in during the check-in times:

 - Small Living Units: Smith Hall